 PNMD general support group meetings are held on the third Saturday of each month from 9:00 AM until 12:00 noon at Grace Presbyterian Church, 2100 Tice Valley Blvd, Walnut Creek, CA 94595.
 General questions may be directed to Abraham Raja at (925) 304-2064, or Lance Gershen at (925) 932-1028.

-We have a new feature!
-Give is us your feedback from the meetings and the presentations!
+FEEDBACK- Please give us your feedback from the meetings and the presentations.
+It helps determine content for future of PNMD events.
 Click on this link here- Feedback

 Except as otherwise noted, each meeting will follow the agenda below: